dylansmith/node-exif-renamer/README.md

 - `filepath` the path to the image file
 - `template` the renaming template or a custom callback function
+- `[recursive=false]` boolean switch to enable recursive processing, defaults to false
 - `callback` the node-style callback that will receive the response
-- `recursive` boolean switch to enable recursive processing, defaults to false

 ##### usage